Makairo/ClosedCircuit-Beta/FinalProjectReview/FinalProjectReview.md

 Where was I **LUCKY?**
 - Unity!
 Great engine and software.
 - Other projects, this project turned into probably the LEAST developed honestly, but my other projects helped me learn more for this and kept me from burnout.
 - My classmates, shoutout to Johnathan S, Brandon, Tim, and Gabriel for being awesome.
-Extra shoutouts for inspiration and support to Jonathan R, Wes, Darius, and Dantz. <br>
+Extra shoutouts for inspiration and support to Jonathan R, Wes, Darius, and Dantz.

 What would I **CHANGE?**